Society of the United Scotsmen

 The United Scotsmen hoped to get support from the Dutch as well as the French, and there were plans for the Dutch to land in Scotland with some 50,000 troops and to take over the Scottish Central Belt.
 However the Royal Navy intercepted a Dutch fleet and defeated them at the Battle of Camperdown in October 1797.
 Further hopes for French assistance were ruined when a French fleet was dispatched to England in the hope of encouraging English radicals (there was also a Society of the United Englishmen) to rise against His Majesty's Government.
 However radical activity was not as entrenched there as in Scotland, or Ireland in particular.
 If they had dispatched the fleet to either of these countries then they may have met with more success.

-The United Scotsmen still organised a rebellion against the government in 1797, but despite initial successes for the insurrectionists, government troops quickly drafted in from England soon quelled the rebellion.
-The United Scotsmen's aims in the rebellion were to establish a new Provisional Government with Thomas Muir as president.

 Various leaders of the United Scotsmen were arrested and tried.
 For example, George Mealmaker was sentenced to 14 years transportation.
 Other leaders such as Robert Jaffrey, David Black, James Paterson and William Maxwell were all found guilty of seditious activity.
 The last record of a United Scotsmen member having been tried before the courts was the trial in 1802 of Thomas Wilson.
 The United Scotsmen were (along with the United Irishmen) pronounced an illegal organisation and legal measures tightened up control of the press as well to halt radical activity.